 The policies regulating the administration of medication during school hours are for the students’ safety and are mandated by the state of Florida.
 School personnel, including the school nurse, will only be able to administer medication after the Medication Administration Form is properly completed and signed by the parent for all medication and additionally by the physician for prescription medication.

 - If a child requires medication during the school day, a Medication Administration Form must be on file in the clinic.
-The form must be signed by a parent (and by a physician for prescription medication) annually and updated immediately as changes occur.
+The form must be signed by a parent annually and updated immediately as changes occur.
 It is recommended that the first dose of any new medication be administered at home.

-- Over-the-counter medication supplied by parents must be turned in to the school nurse by a parent in the original manufacturer’s container.
-The Geneva School clinic supplies the following medications or their generic equivalents: Tylenol (acetaminophen), Advil/Motrin (ibuprofen), Benadryl (diphenhydramine), and Tums (calcium carbonate).
-Permission to administer these over-the-counter medications to students on an as-needed basis at school by the school nurse or other designated staff members is given by the parent on the RenWeb online enrollment form.
+- Over-the-counter medication supplied by parents must be turned into a school nurse by a parent in the original manufacturer’s container.
+The Geneva School supplies the following medications or their generic equivalents: Tylenol (acetaminophen), Advil/Motrin (ibuprofen), Benadryl (diphenhydramine), and Tums (calcium carbonate).
+Permission to administer these over-the-counter medications to students on an as-needed basis at school by a school nurse or other designated staff members is given by the parent on the continuous enrollment form when a student first enrolls.

 - Medication labels must contain the student’s name, name of medication, directions for use, and date.
 Physician’s order and medication label must be the same.

-- NO medication of any kind may be carried on a student’s person without permission from the school nurse.
+- No medication of any kind may be carried on a student’s person without permission from a school nurse.

 Students Requiring Emergency Medications at School for Severe Allergies